 If you like your politics the same way you like your food – not to touch under any circumstances – then this was your week.
 Even as we’re going to press, the Senate Democrats are pursuing a floor takeover through parliamentary procedures.
 The podium grab is possible because the Senate Republicans are down a few men – you may have heard that the Senator Dansel has moved on to the Department of Agriculture and Senator Erickson is advising the EPA (apparently, he won’t be publishing studies on the website, or blogging about the effects of global warming).
 Dansel has left office, leaving an open seat, while Erickson is holding down two jobs for the time being and racking up frequent flyer miles.
 Should they prevail and are actually able to take action on the floor, the Senate Dems are looking to pass the levy cliff extension bill – a measure that passed the House earlier this week.
 The bill was also put on the Senate Ways and Means calendar for this coming Monday – a show of good faith or a pre-emptive maneuver to blunt the necessity of the take over?
 Oh, cynics.
 Stop it.
 (Little known fact about how I think about the word pre-emptive: think Carrie Underwood)

 Meanwhile, progress is being made.
 Earlier this afternoon, Senate Republicans unveiled their education plan.
 The proposal could be heard early next week and includes a change to the way we allocate funds – from a focus on salaries and staffing to a student-centered approach – and doubles the resources into Career and Technical Education, among other things.
 There’s much to appreciate in this plan, which includes a bump in pay for starting teachers.
-You can find a side-by-side of the Senate proposal with Governor Inslee’s on our website here.
-Which, by the way is where you can find our bill tracker.
+You can find our bill tracker here.

 Theme of the week: there are quite a few bills that either change, eliminate or de-link our assessment requirements for high school graduation.
 Coupled with moves to reduce the high school graduation requirements, it raises concerns that we’re watering down our preparation and expectation of our kids at exactly the wrong time.